Auburn–UAB men's basketball rivalry: Formation and early games

-Auburn and UAB first played in 1982, just four seasons after the creation of the UAB men's basketball program.
-The matchup originated as a supplementary event at the Birmingham–Jefferson Civic Center (BJCC) for Auburn fans in Birmingham on the night before the Iron Bowl football game was played at Legion Field.
+Auburn University and University of Alabama at Birmingham first played in 1982, just four seasons after the creation of the UAB men's basketball program.
+The matchup originated as a supplementary event at the Birmingham–Jefferson Civic Center (BJCC) for Auburn fans in Birmingham on the night before the Iron Bowl football game was played at Legion Field, and was initially characterized as a "friendly cage rivalry".
 However, UAB's quick rise to national prominence led to the Auburn–UAB game gaining significance in its own right.
 Three of those first five games in the BJCC saw one of the two teams come in ranked in the top 25, and the 1984 game remains the third-largest home crowd in UAB basketball history.
+The turnout in the early years was sizable; the lowest turnout in the first four matchups was 15,502, all played at Birmingham-Jefferson Coliseum.
+The 1989 game was the first to be played in Auburn.

 Following a one-year break, Auburn and UAB played each other for 12 consecutive seasons.
 UAB was dominant during this period, winning eight out of ten games from 1989–1997.
 The 1997 and 1998 editions of the rivalry were played in the Holiday Hardwood Classic at the BJCC as part of a doubleheader with Alabama.

+In the lead-up to the 1996 matchup, The Anniston Star reported that various "subplots" added "a touch of drama" to the Auburn–UAB rivalry.
+That year, Auburn senior Wes Flanigan, an all-SEC point guard whose battle with cancer had received national media attention, was playing his first game since his diagnosis.